West Melbourne

 West Melbourne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-West Melbourne's health outcomes show exceptional results with very low prevalence of common health conditions across all age groups.
+West Melbourne's health outcomes show excellent results based on AreaSearch's analysis of mortality rates and chronic condition prevalence, indicating a very low prevalence of common health conditions across all age groups.

-The private health cover rate is approximately 55%, covering about 5,574 people.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.6% and 6.7% of residents respectively.
-Approximately 80.5% of residents report being completely clear of medical ailments, compared to 79.8% across Greater Melbourne.
-West Melbourne has 4.4% of its population aged 65 and over (445 people), lower than the 6.8% in Greater Melbourne.
-While health outcomes among seniors are strong, they require more attention than those in the broader population.
+The rate of private health cover is approximately 55% (around 5,574 people) in West Melbourne, which is higher than the Greater Melbourne average.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.6 and 6.7% of residents respectively.
+A total of 80.5% of residents report being completely free from medical ailments, compared to 72.6% in Greater Melbourne.
+West Melbourne has a lower proportion of seniors aged 65 and over at 4.7% (476 people), compared to the 15.1% in Greater Melbourne.
+The health outcomes among seniors in West Melbourne are particularly strong and align with national rankings for the general population.

 Frequently Asked Questions - Health